 Yearly long-term plan for Year 1 – Year 1 long-term overview

 Our PE day will be every Tuesday afternoon.
 Please ensure that your child arrives to school in their appropriate PE kit.
 Children not wearing the correct kit will be unable to take part.
 We advise that children should not wear jewellery during the session, earrings will be covered during the session if worn or you can remove them before coming to school.
 Please also make sure your child’s name is written on their tags to prevent items from getting lost.

-Homework is optional but we highly recommend engaging your child at home with their current school learning too.
+Homework from this grid is optional but we highly recommend engaging your child at home with their current school learning too.
 You can bring in your child’s homework or upload a photograph of it to Class Dojo.

 You can download our Homework Grid below: